hapax/hapax.github.io/assets/minimal-networks.md

 ## 1. Introduction <a id="sec-1" name="sec-1"></a>

-Suppose we have three towns $A$, $B$ and $C$, that we want to join up by rail.
+Suppose we want to join up three towns ($A$, $B$ and $C$) by rail.
-I should be able to use this railway to travel from one town to any other, so we say that rail network is *connected*.
+If I can use this railway to travel from one town to any other, we say that rail network is *connected*.
-A simple example of a connected network is shown below.
+Two simple examples of connected networks are shown below.

 <figure>
     <div style="text-align:center"><img src